 If the chemical was swallowed, give the person water or milk right away.
 Do not give water or milk if the person is vomiting or has a decreased level of alertness.

+Call the poison control center or your local emergency number (such as 911) for assistance.

+Before Calling Emergency

+Version C - If the chemical was swallowed, give the person water or milk right away.
+Do not give water or milk if the person is vomiting or has a decreased level of alertness.

-Call poison control or your local emergency number (such as 911) for assistance.
+Call the poison control center or your local emergency number (such as 911) for assistance.

 Before Calling Emergency